hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 policies can be managed as a whitelist by using `allowed_policies` in the token role definition or as a blacklist by using `disallowed_policies`.

-If using `allowed_policies`, task's may only request Vault policies that are in the list.
+If using `allowed_policies`, tasks may only request Vault policies that are in the list.
 If `disallowed_policies` is used, task may request any policy that is not in the `disallowed_policies` list.
 There are tradeoffs to both approaches but generally it is easier to use the blacklist approach and add policies that